aishna12/Employee-Data-Insights/README.md

 HAVING calendar_year <= 2002
 ORDER BY d.dept_no;  `

-* **An SQL stored procedure that will allow you to obtain the average male and female salary per department within a certain salary range.
+* **Task 4: An SQL stored procedure that will allow you to obtain the average male and female salary per department within a certain salary range.
 Let this range be defined by two values the user can insert when calling the procedure.**

 SQL Code: